 The aftermath of hurricane Sandy presented an opportunity to redefine what it means to be a resident of Rockaway Beach.
-Rather than flee this storm-threatened area, young hipsters, families, and entrepreneurs are now flocking to this old run-down and working class beachfront community.
+Rather than flee this storm-threatened area, hipsters, families, and entrepreneurs are flocking to this working class beachfront community.
 The few remaining bungalows on the peninsula provide a particular draw to these newcomers.
-In our project, the integrity of these 1910 bungalows and also to meet the challenge of “tiny house” living.
-Large insulated sliding glass windows in order to maintain the open lightness while also allowing for expansion of private secure space.
-A white-with-black-accent interior was chosen to contrast with exposed roof rafters and new traditional painted board and batten siding on the exterior.
-In combination with a next door bungalow, two bungalows joined buy beachfront landscaping reinforce the the old typology but also show the way forward in the Rockaway Renaissance.
+In our project, the integrity of these 1910 bungalows is maintained as it meets the challenge of “tiny house” living.
+Large insulated sliding glass windows in were employed in order to maintain the open lightness while also allowing for expansion of private secure space.
+The enlargement is open and precisely constructed even as the existing structure maintains its organic feel.
+As a result, the summer bungalow has essentially become a “cottage” weatherized for year-round use.